awakenedhaki/masterR/playground/toy_data/README.md

     normal distributions.
   - Is my data *asymmetrically distributed*?
 For example, positive/negative skew.

-By distribution, I mean where are the most common values?
-Where are the least common values?
-Is the data *normally distributed*, *skewed*, *uniform*?

-In other words, what is the *modality* of my distribution?
-You data may have two peaks, which would make it bimodal. or it could have more than two peaks.
+  - What is the *modality* of my distribution?
+Your data may have two peaks, which would make it bimodal. or it could have more than two peaks.
 Distribution with multiple peaks can be symmetrical or asymmetrical.

 A crucial decision to be made when drawing a histogram is the number of bins you will use.
 This can affect how your distribution is rendered.